jakejackson1/gravityflowformconnector/readme.txt

 == ChangeLog ==

+= 1.2.1 =
+- Updated Members 2.0 integration to use human readable labels for the capabilities.
+Requires Gravity Flow 1.8.1 or greater.

 = 1.2 =
 - Added the Store New Entry ID setting to the New Entry step settings.
 - Added the gravityflowformconnector_update_entry_id filter to allow the target entry ID to be modified.